Drug Interactions between sonidegib and vismodegib

 This report displays the potential drug interactions for the following 2 drugs:

 Interactions between your drugs

-There were no interactions found in our database between sonidegib and vismodegib - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between sonidegib and vismodegib.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Sonidegib is in the drug class hedgehog pathway inhibitors.

 - Sonidegib is used to treat Basal Cell Carcinoma.